 Below are some UMB, Local, and National financial wellness resources.

 This office provides assistance to any UMB student who needs help obtaining funding to finance their education.
 The programs are specifically directed at helping those students who would not be able to complete their education without support.
 Approximately 80% of UMB students receive assistance through this office.
-They also provide students with the education and guidance needed to make informed financial decisions.
-They also offer individual consultations, online financial education, useful links, and school specific resources.
+It also provides students with the education and guidance needed to make informed financial decisions, offering individual consultations, online financial education, useful links, and school-specific resources.